akostrik/CPP_module_42/README.md

     + usage: cast within an inheritance hierarchy, cast sideways or even up another chain, seeks out the desired object and returns it if possible
     + usage: to handle polymorphism
     + usage: to find the type of object
-    + Parent should have a virtual function (Parent always has a virtual destructor)
+    + Parent should have a virtual function (in any case Parent always has a virtual destructor)
     + ptr / ref                       -> ptr / ref within an inheritance hierarchy
     + ptr / ref to a polymorphic type -> ptr / ref to any type
     + Parent                          -> Child*